 Referred to as Dia de Muertos or Dia de los Muertos, this celebration originated in Mexico as a day to celebrate the lives of those who have passed away.
 Families gathered to tidy up cemeteries and decorate the graves of their ancestors.
 Another important part of the celebration was the creation of home altars, called ofrendas, to honor the dead.

-In Central and South Mexico, where the custom originated, celebrations were typically held near the end of summer.
+In Central and Southern Mexico, where the custom originated, celebrations were typically held near the end of summer.

 The celebration eventually was moved to align it with the Christian celebration of Hallowtide, which begins the evening of Oct.
 31 and concludes with All Souls' Day on Nov.
 2.